dribnet/purvs/README.md

 ## PS1 MDDN 242 2017

-### Flower Solar Clock
+### Diming Solar

-With this clock I've decided to go from the diming clock to this flower clock.
-I thought this would be easier to code.
-So for this clock I got the inspiration from the Polar clock but without the date.
-This is my final concept.
+With my clock I wanted to create something that was similar to the Polar clock.
+So therefore this Diming solar clock displays numbers where it appears and disappears or in other terms "dims" out.
+So once a number appears the previous number dims out.